neekeetab/CachingPlayerItem/README.md

 ```
 It's fine to start playing the item while it's being downloaded.

-**Note: It's strongly recommended to set AVPlayer's property `automaticallyWaitsToMinimizeStalling` to `false`.
+**From Apple docs: It's strongly recommended to set AVPlayer's property `automaticallyWaitsToMinimizeStalling` to `false`.
 Not doing so can lead to poor startup times for playback and poor recovery from stalls.**

-So, minimal code required to play a remote audio looks like this:
+Thus, minimal code required to play a remote audio looks like this:

 ```Swift
 import UIKit